-The Splash Park is a great way to keep cool in the spring and summer months.
+The Splash Park in Banta Park is a great way to keep cool in the spring and summer months.
 There is plenty of space to run and jump in the water.
 Benches and picnic tables are situated around the splash park, so bring a lunch, enjoy a picnic and stay cool.
 Temporary seasonal bathroom facilities are provided.

 Splash Park opens for the season - June*

 Splash Park closes for the season - September*